JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8020 days**.

-And here is a just a random fact -  **The longest kiss on record lasted 30 hours and 45 minutes.
-Dror Orpaz and Carmit Tsubara recorded it on April 5, 1999 at a kissing contest held in Tel Aviv, Israel**.
+And here is a just a random fact -  **Mangos are known throughout the world as the "King of Fruits."**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)